 Fifteen hours of Nursery funding is available for all children in the term following their 3rd birthday.
 Your child will be able to access the Nursery across five morning or afternoon sessions (we are unable to offer a combination of sessions).

-We are also able to accept pupils in the term of their 3rd birthday.
 Depending on individual circumstances your child maybe entitled to 15 hours 2-year-old Nursery funding (you can find more information on the Childcare Choices website).
 If your child is not entitled to this we charge £10 for each 3hour session and recommend that your child does not do less than 3 sessions.

 An EY2 Parent Declaration form is required to be completed in either instance before your child can start with us.